 Vision of 'Open Sharing'

-Vora said that this step was another toward Facebook's "vision of easy, open sharing of information" that began in August of last year when the Facebook Platform application programming interface (API) was released, so that third-party developers could create apps for the site.
+Vora said that this step was another toward Facebook's "vision of easy, open sharing of " that began in August of last year when the Facebook Platform application programming interface (API) was released, so that third-party developers could create apps for the site.

 This is a busy time for the developing social networking environment.
 Earlier this week, for instance, LinkedIn said it would provide a platform for third-party developers called Intelligent Applications.
 As with Facebook, outside developers can create applications for the site, but, because LinkedIn is a professional, business-oriented site, it is keeping more control over which applications it allows.